Paranoid2droid/cv/index.md

 ## Research Interest

 I got a Bachelor Degree in Physics, focusing on Acoustic.
 I engaged in some projects on room acoustics and concert design when I was undergraduate.
-I also got a part-time job as an associate audio engineer and stage tech in one of the most professional livehouse in Shanghai.
+I also got a part-time job as an associate audio engineer and stage tech in the most professional livehouse in Shanghai.

 Right now I am doing my Master Degree in Electronic Engineering, with a research subject on DSP implementation of audio processing algorithms.
 I'm developing real-time system of soundfield analysis, including far-field sound source localization and near-field acoustic holography.